-- 26. This evaluation will focus on MGD-supported, WFP School feeding activities implemented from 2016 to 2020 in the arid counties of Baringo, Garissa, Mandera, Turkana, Wajir, West Pokot, Marsabit and Tana River.
+1. This evaluation will focus on MGD-supported, WFP School feeding activities implemented from 2016 to 2022 in the arid counties of Baringo, Garissa, Mandera, Turkana, Wajir, West Pokot, Marsabit and Tana River.
 The evaluation team will use quasi experimental design developed during the projects baseline.
-The detailed methodology can be found in Annex 1. the methodology clearly outlines the sample design, sample size calculations, counterfactual group and method of analysis. - 27.
-The evaluation will provide an evidence-based, independent assessment of the performance of the school feeding project so that WFP and its partners can adjust course as necessary for the remainder of the project term.
-Specifically, the mid-term evaluation will (1) review the project's relevance, effectiveness, efficiency, coherence and sustainability; (2) collect performance indicator data for strategic objectives and higher-level results; (3) assess whether the project is on track to meet the results and targets and (4) identify any necessary mid-course corrections.
-The evaluation will be conducted during the 2018 second school term, while schools are in session i.e. from May 2018, the same time period as the baseline - 28.
-The evaluation will also focus on the implementation of the program with the evaluation findings targeted at adjustments or program management decisions aimed at helping improve implementation.
-As such, the evaluation will look at interim or anticipated results, partnerships, implementation arrangements and systems, and any factors affecting the results achieved at the mid-point.
+The detailed methodology can be found in Annex 1.
+The methodology clearly outlines the sample

+- design, sample size calculations that incorporates sex and age considerations, counterfactual group and method of analysis. - 2.
+The evaluation will provide an evidence-based, independent assessment of the performance of the school feeding project.
+Specifically, the final evaluation will (1) assess project's relevance, effectiveness, efficiency, sustainability, impact, appropriateness, coherence, coverage and connectedness; (2) Assess the projects contribution to the MGD program's highest -level Strategic Objectives i.e. MGD SO1: Improved Literacy of School-Aged Children and MGD SO2: Increased Use of Health and Dietary Practices; (3)Collect performance indicator data for strategic objectives and higher-level results; (4) assess whether the project achieved the planned the results and targets; (5)Check if critical assumptions of the results framework hold true (6)document lessons learned. - 3.
+The evaluation will be conducted during the 2022 school term, while schools are in session i.e. from May 2022, the same time period as the baseline and the midterm evaluation. - 4.
+The evaluation will also focus on the implementation of the program and the hand over with the evaluation findings targeted at informing future programming.
+As such, the evaluation will look achieved results, partnerships, implementation arrangements and systems, and any factors affecting the results achieved.